-You'll find a super-sensitive 26,000 DPI sensor under the hood which is absolutely plenty for eSports gaming and playing FPS titles such as COD Vanguard.
+You'll find a super-sensitive 26,000 DPI sensor under the hood which is absolutely plenty for eSports gaming and playing FPS titles.
 Moreover, a re-enginereed scroll wheel should also be snappy to use and lighting-fast.

 There's also Razer Chroma lighting here with 11 different zones which should be bright enough to light up your gaming den, and Synapse software support also allows for plenty of configuration.

 The Razer Basilisk V3 is definitely an improvement on the previous generation and just takes things to the next level.

 Best Budget Mouse For FPS - Logitech G203 Lightsync

 Manufacturer: Logitech | DPI: 8,000 | RGB: Yes | Connectivity: Wired | Weight: 85g

 It packs an 8000 DPI sensor which is great for more casual FPS gamers or even those looking for a more powerful mouse for office duties.